noir-lang/noir/docs/docs/noir/standard_library/traits.md

 - The conversion is *obvious*: it's the only reasonable conversion between the two types.
 If there's ambiguity on how to convert between them such that.
 For instance rather than implementing `U128: From<[u8; 16]>`, the methods `U128::from_le_bytes` and `U128::from_be_bytes` are used as otherwise the endianness of the array would not be ambiguous, resulting in two potential values of `U128` from the same byte array.

 One additional recommendation specific to Noir is:
 - The conversion is *efficient*: it's relatively cheap to convert between the two types.
 Due to being a ZK DSL, it's more important to avoid unnecessary computation compared to Rust.
-If the implementation of `From` would encourage users to perform unnecessary conversions then this can result in additional proving time, it may be preferable to expose functionality such that this conversion may be avoided.
+If the implementation of `From` would encourage users to perform unnecessary conversion, resulting in additional proving time, then it may be preferable to expose functionality such that this conversion may be avoided.

 ### `std::convert::Into`